 Fortunately, a breast reduction can help alleviate these problems and give you the freedom to pursue an active healthy lifestyle.

 A breast reduction will change the size and shape of your breasts to better fit your height and weight.
 You will be able to fit into clothing better and most importantly, a breast reduction will improve your self-confidence and remove physical limitations.

 Many Fairfax and Northern Virginia patients decide on a breast reduction by researching doctors in the area, but there is more to excellent care than beautiful before and after photos.
 Here are qualifications that your breast reduction surgeon should have:

 - Board certification and membership in widely recognized associations.

 - Personalized care that gives you results that you love.

-Dr. Jespersen is a board-certified plastic surgeon with specialized training in breast and reconstructive surgery.
+Dr. Jespersen is a board-certified plastic surgeon with specialized training in breast surgery.
 Her training has equipped her to provide expert care to her Fairfax and Northern Virginia patients, and her personable care makes patients feel comfortable and cared for through all stages of the procedure.

 What Will Happen During the Procedure?

 To tailor her care to your needs, Dr. Jespersen first spends time understanding your specific situation.
 During your consultation Dr. Jespersen will: